inf112-v21/Fantastic-Four/roborally_rulebook.md

     - an Option card (of the players choice), and
     - a Life token.
 - When a robot loses a Life token:
-    - it will reenter the game in the Cleanup step, on its checkpoint space (where their Archive Marker is),
+    - it will reenter the roboGame in the Cleanup step, on its checkpoint space (where their Archive Marker is),
-    - unless the Life token was the robot's last Life token -- in that case the robot is permanently out of the game.
+    - unless the Life token was the robot's last Life token -- in that case the robot is permanently out of the roboGame.

 ## WINNING THE GAME
 - The winner is the first player to touch all the flags in correct order.
-- The game can end as soon as the winner touches the last flag, or play can continue to determine runners up.
+- The roboGame can end as soon as the winner touches the last flag, or play can continue to determine runners up.